-Have you ever encountered a situation where a head or led strip was drenched in drink by a well-wisher at a corporate event?
+Have you ever encountered a situation where a head or led strip was drenched with a drink by a well-entertained person at a corporate event?
 Have you ever had the evil forces of nature unkindly treat equipment on an outdoor stage?
 I guess everyone has faced this and with help comes IP code.

 What is IP?
 It is the degree of protection and, more specifically, a parameter that characterizes the housing of an electrical device.
 It informs about the level of protection of the user from access to dangerous parts and the device itself from the penetration of external agents.